Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Proposed QCirc Scheduling methods

 After the batch assignment, there might be a few circuits unassigned if the \( \beta \) is large, e.g., close to 1, or some circuits are complex to be distributed among available QPUs given the constraints.
 Any circuits in the batch that remain unassigned are handled after batch assignment using the \textsc{HandleOverflow} procedure, described in Algorithm~\ref{alg:handle_overflow}.
 The QPUs are first sorted in ascending order based on their expected busy time (EBT).
 The unassigned circuits are then assigned sequentially to the sorted QPUs, while taking into account circuit constraints such as capacity and the maximum number of partitions.
 The EBT for a given QPU can be estimated from the execution time of circuits already assigned to it or, when such information is not available, from other factors such as circuit connectivity, the number of partitions assigned to the circuit, and historical assignment data.
 This overflow step acts primarily as a failsafe, as \(\beta\) is chosen to make such cases rare.

 To improve QPU utilisation, we incorporate a filling mechanism that assigns circuits to idle, unallocated QPUs.
 The \textsc{FillQPU} algorithm, described in Algorithm~\ref{alg:fill_qpu}, selects circuits from \(\mathcal{QC}\) and assigns each of them to idle QPUs individually, using a MILP-based optimisation strategy.
 To reduce the risk of excessive remote gate generation, only circuits with a $\nu _m$ value below a specified threshold are considered.
-Here, \(\nu_m\) (also see in Sec.~\ref{subsubsec:batch_assignment}) is a score parameter that quantifies the circuit's connectivity and its likelihood of generating costly remote gates in a distributed setting.
-The MILP-based Single QCirc assignment process (\textsc{AssignQcirc} in Algorithm~\ref{alg:fill_qpu}) is detailed in Sec.~\ref{sec:single_scheduler}.
+Here, \(\nu_m\) (see also Sec.~\ref{subsubsec:batch_assignment}) is a score parameter that quantifies the circuit's connectivity and its likelihood of generating costly remote gates in a distributed setting.
+The MILP-based Single-QCirc assignment process (\textsc{AssignQcirc} in Algorithm~\ref{alg:fill_qpu}) is detailed in Sec.~\ref{sec:single_scheduler}.

 Once all QPUs are allocated, the algorithm waits until a fraction \(\alpha\) of the total qubit capacity across all QPUs, i.e., \(\alpha\sum_j{N_j}\), becomes available, then proceeds to the next scheduling cycle.
 This mechanism is referred to as \textsc{TriggerNextCycle} in Algorithm~\ref{alg:batch_qcirc_scheduler}.